 Our Beginnings (1909)

 On a hill in Newtown on Thanksgiving night, November 25, 1909, a group of dedicated and courageous believers in Jesus Christ met for the purpose of organizing a church.
 After petitioning the First Union Baptist Church for letters, they received release from our Mother Church and the first meeting was convened at 2028 Henrico Street now known as Botetourt Street.
-Brother John C. Randolph organized this initial gathering.
+John C. Randolph organized this initial gathering.

 The Pinkney Years (1909 - 1912)